centrahq/api-documentation/pages/04.guides/07.pos-integration/docs.md

 ### Fetching products

-This API call allows you to look for products by their SKU, EAN or interal `productId`, with options to filter them by created/modified date and limit the amount of results.
+This API call allows you to look for products by their SKU, EAN or internal `productId`, with options to filter them by created/modified date and limit the number of results.
 In response you will receive a list of products with details such as their name, brand, collection, categories, status (active or not) and product prices in each pricelist.
 More information: [Order API - Get products](https://docs.centra.com/reference/stable/order-api/get-products)

 #### Example request